PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 The last part of the query is to step back up the tree to the <entry> level and grab the names.
 This requires the '..' notation similar to returning up a level in a Linux directory path.
 Looking back at the XML element we have to go up two levels: <member> to <block>, <block> to <entry>.
 So we'll append '/../../' to the end of the XPath.
-Then since we only want the names, append again with /@name.
-This is a long XPath query.
+Since we only want the names, append again with /@name.
+Yes this is a long XPath query string.

 .. code-block:: json